 Why do credit scores differ?

 Each of the three credit bureaus calculates your credit score independently.
-This can result in the existence of three different credit scores.
+They have different scores and scales, and they may not all gather the same information.

 Do lenders see a different credit report?

-Yes, lenders can see different credit reports.
+Yes, lenders can see the different agencies’ credit reports.
 Lenders can choose which credit reference agency they want to use.
 This determines the information they use when assessing their creditworthiness.

 Do mortgage lenders look at different scores?